The Differences Between Direct Alignment Algorithms are a Blur: Implementation Details

 \subsection{Training Details}

-Our experiments were conducted using the Llama 3.2 3B and Llama 3.1 8B Base models \cite{llama3modelcard}.
+Our experiments were conducted using the Llama 3.2 3B and Llama 3.1 8B Base models \cite{llama3modelcard}, and the Mistral 7B Base model~\cite{mistral_7b}.
 The training setup, datasets, and hyperparameters were designed to ensure reproducibility and consistency.
 Unless otherwise noted, the hyperparameters in Table~\ref{tab:training_hyperparameters} were used across all experiments.

 Training was performed on 8 NVIDIA A100 GPUs with 80GB memory each.
 Depending on the number of epochs, training for each configuration took between 3 to 6 hours.
-The total compute used across all experiments amounted to approximately 602 GPU-days.
+The total compute used across all experiments amounted to approximately 651 GPU-days.